dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/new-tracker.md

 Sharing is validated at the same time as references are looked up in the database.
 Metadata outside of the user's access will be treated as if it doesn't exist.
 The import will validate any metadata referenced in the data.

 Organisation units, on the other hand, serve a dual purpose.
-It will primarily make sure that data can only be imported when it's imported for an organisation unit the user has within their "capture scope".
+It will primarily make sure that data can only be imported when imported for an organisation unit the user has within their "capture scope".
 Secondly, organisation units are also used to restrict what programs are available.
-That means if you are trying to import data for an organisation unit that does not have access to the program you are importing, the import will be invalid.
+That means if you are trying to import data for an organisation unit that does not have access to the Program you are importing, the import will be invalid.

 Users with the `ALL` authority will ignore the limits of sharing and organisation unit scopes when they import data.
 However, they can not import enrollments in organisation units that do not have access to the enrollment program.

 #### Attribute and Data values

 Attributes and data values are part of a tracked entity and an event, respectively.
-However, attributes can be linked to a tracked entity either through its type (TrackedEntityType) or its program (Program).
+However, attributes can be linked to a tracked entity either through its type (TrackedEntityType) or its Program (Program).
 Additionally, attributes can also be unique.

 The initial validation done in the import is to make sure the value provided for an attribute or data element conforms to the type of value expected.
 For example, suppose you import a value for a data element with a numeric type.
 In that case, the value is expected to be numeric.
 Any errors related to a mismatch between a type and a value will result in the same error code but with a specific message related to the type of violation.